dkfans/keeperfx/keeperfx/docs/keeperfx_readme.txt

   creatures.
 Example: SET_CREATURE_TENDENCIES(PLAYER2,FLEE,1)
   Note that a player must have prison when IMPRISON command is trigered; otherwise it won't make any change.
+ SET_CREATURE_FEAR_WOUNDED
+  Replacements for SET_CREATURE_FEAR.
+The value taken by this function is a percentage (0..100) and defines health drop required for the creature to escape from combat.
+A special value of 101 makes creature avoid any combat other than with one creature of the same kind.
+  Example: SET_CREATURE_FEAR_WOUNDED(IMP,50)
+ SET_CREATURE_FEAR_STRONGER
+  Allows to define how many times stronger the enemy has to be for our creature to escape from combat.
+The value is in %.
+  Example: SET_CREATURE_FEAR_STRONGER(AVATAR,200)
  REVEAL_MAP_RECT
   Reveals rectangular map area for given player.
 Requires coordinates of area center point, and rectangle dimensions.